yucel1993/React-Projects/README.md

 Technologies : React SASS Bootstrap
 <br/>
 Open your browser and visit [Demo Link] (https://appointmentapp12.netlify.app) to view the app.
+### Second link is getting information from App1.js , App1.css and Components-1.
+### Basically latest version of the App.
+###  I you double click the appointment box then you will se th e consulted sign
+Open your browser and visit [Demo Link] (https://appointmentappversionlast.netlify.app) to view the app.

 ## Todo App
 Tecnologies: React CSS